r-hegde/logseq-dev-theme/readme.md

+# Some Edits to Logseq Dev Theme

-This fork contains my modifications to logseq dev theme.
+This fork contains some modifications to logseq dev theme.
+Most (all?) of these were thought of by other wonderful logseq users.

 1. Increase the main content width
 2. Remove unnecessary navigation items, i.e. items that I don't use like "Recent" in the left sidebar, "Join the community" under the top-... dropdown, etc.